 Are you going through a tough breakup?

-So to make things a little easier for you, in this article, we’ll take a look at five healthy ways to cope while dealing with a tough breakup.
-And soon enough, you’ll get back to feeling like your old self.
+In this particular article, we’ll take a look at five healthy ways to cope while dealing with a tough breakup.
+Hopefully, soon enough, you’ll get back to feeling like your old self.

 Right now, it may feel like burrowing under a blanket and binge-watching a depressing series is all you can handle.
 But you’ll just be left feeling numb inside.